Colter-Hammer/Array-functions/learn-arrays.markdown

  ### Questions to understand:

- 1. What does it do? make sure to explain the parameters.
+ 1. What does it do? make sure to explain all the parameters.
+If it has a function as a parameter, make sure to explain all of the parameters for that function.
  2. Does it edit the current array?
  3. What does it return?
  4. How can I use this?
 Come up (not one off the internet) with a small real world example and explain it.